insteps/nbreader/doc/install.md

    if you want to keep things simple and store all data into single file.

-## B. 3rd Party libs
+## B. 3rd Party frameworks/libs

+1. Download and install CodeIgniter-3.0.0.
-1. Download 3rd party libs/css used in application,
+2. Download 3rd party libs/css used in application,
-   unzip it in public/lib/<other web libs>
+   extract libs content it in public/lib/<other web libs>

+_For convenience the bundle can be found at `http://dev1.insteps.net/nbreader/lib.tar.gz`_

 ## C. Configs